-To be considered for admission to the MS in Conflict Management program, applicants must complete the electronic Application for Graduate Admission and submit the following supporting documents by the priority deadline March 1 or the final deadline July 1:
+To be considered for admission to the Master of Science in Conflict Management program, applicants must complete the electronic Application for Graduate Admission and submit supporting documents by the deadline.

 Official transcripts for all undergraduate and graduate courses must be submitted.
 This must include an official transcript for a baccalaureate degree from an accredited college or university.

 As of 2021, the GRE is optional for prospective students.

 Students who wish to submit their scores may submit a test score of 280 (new scoring system) or 800 (old scoring system) on the General Test of the Graduate Record Exam (GRE) (verbal, quantitative) and 3.5 on the Analytical Writing section of the General Test; 475 on the Graduate Management Admissions Test (GMAT); or 151 on the Law School Admission Test (LSAT).

 *TEST WAIVER: Test requirements are waived for applicants who have earned an advanced degree or who have a 3.5 GPA or higher from their undergraduate degree.

 **Dual degree students should take GMAT exam.
 See MSCM/MBA Dual Degree for more information.

 Provide a short (1-2 page) letter stating your interests in and goals for participation in the MSCM program.
 Consider the following questions as you write your letter of intent: Why are you applying to this program?
 How will the skills and knowledge you learn in this program help you beyond graduation?
 Why are you a good fit for this program?
 The letter should demonstrate why you are a good candidate for this program, and how this program can support your goals.